 A leaky showerhead can keep you awake with its rhythmic drip-drip.
 But the problem isn't just one of annoyance.
 Though a single drop of water may not seem like much, a showerhead that drips every three seconds wastes nearly 700 gallons per year.
-If your area charges for residential water, your money is literally going down the drain.
+If your community charges for residential water use, your money is literally going down the drain.
 So, fixing your leaky showerhead eliminates aggravation and saves valuable resources and money.

 Equipment / Tools

 - Channel-lock pliers (if needed)

 How to Service the Shower Head

 Make sure the shower faucet handle is fully in the OFF position.
 No water should dribble out of the showerhead.
 (If it does, jump to the next repair, "How to Replace the Shower Cartridge").

 By hand, remove the showerhead by turning it counter-clockwise off the threaded end of the shower arm.
 If you need assistance, use a damp towel to grip the showerhead.
 In rare instances, it may be necessary to use channel-lock pliers to remove the showerhead, but this usually indicates a very old, corroded shower head that is best replaced.

 Inspect and Clean the Shower Head